IsabelaVeronese05/Modelo-de-Banco-de-Dados-E-COMMERCE/README.md

 ## 📝 Licença

-Este projeto está licenciado sob a *MIT License*.
+Este projeto está licenciado sob a MIT License.

 ---